Roman Republic

 So-called ‘Prisoner Plaque; image from CDLI, P453401

-The provenience of the plaque is unknown: it was apparently in a private collection when Steinkeller published his paper, although he was able to examine high quality photographs and to access information about its material and measurements.
+The plaque in question, which is of unknown provenance, is now part of a private collection, although Steinkeller was able to examine high quality photographs and to access information about its material and measurements.
 He argued (at p.
 132) that:

 1. “On the basis of its script, the plaque may tentatively be dated to the ED II period or (although less likely) to the ED I period.”